patternfly/training-scenarios/html-css/layouts/step5-instructions.md

-The gallery layout is designed so that all of its children are of uniform size, displayed horizontally and wrap responsively.
+The gallery layout makes sure all of its children are of uniform size, display horizontally and wrap responsively.

 Layout cards using in the gallery format.